guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 # Chapter 7 - Built-in Control Structures

 Scala has only a handful of built-in control structures.
 The only control structures are `if , while , for , try , match` , and function calls.
-Almost all of Scala’s control structures result in some value.
+Almost all of Scala's control structures result in some value.

 ## For expressions